 There are those dogs that will always be entirely submissive.
 Submissive dogs are prone to becoming anxious and nervous when approached.
 They may also be frightened at times.
 Such dogs will always run towards you while wagging their tails and then lie on their backs.

-They will expose their underbelly as a sign of acknowledging your dominance over them.
-Other signs that a submissive dog would show include partly closing his eyes, tucking its tail as well as turning his head as a way of avoiding direct eye contact with you.
+Other signs that a submissive dog would show include partly closing his eyes, tucking its tail as well as turning his head as a way of avoiding direct eye contact dog communication with you.
+A submissive dog will never exhibit any aggressive behavior, and this is something that every dog owner should know.

-The same way human beings feel safe when they are sure of everything happing around them is alright is the same way dogs are.
+The same way human beings feel safe when they are sure of everything happening around them is alright is the same way dogs are.
 There are somebody signs that a dog will exhibit to show that he is alert.

-We must accept the fact that most dogs are always aware of what is happening around them.
-This is because most dogs normally feel insecure and the only way to make them feel secure is by being alert.
+We must accept the fact that most puppies are always aware of what is happening around them.
+This is because most love dogs normally feel insecure and the only way to make them feel secure is by being alert.
 The dog will, therefore, need to check his surrounding to make sure that he is aware of what is going on.

 #12.
 Playful